-There is apparently only 1 tree in the wild, located on one of the Three Kinds Islands, off the coast of New Zealand.
+There is apparently only 1 tree in the wild, located on one of the Three Kings Islands, off the coast of New Zealand.
 It is listed in the Guinness Book of World Records as one of the world’s rarest plant.

 Ramosmania rodriguesii (Cafe marron)

 Also known as cafe marron, this rare tree is native to the small island of Rodrigues in the Indian Ocean.
 There is only one image of the plant in the wild, taken in 1877.
 The photo here is from the Kew Gardens, where it regularly flowers.
 In 2003 horticulturists were able to pollinate the flowers, resulting in a fruit with viable seeds.

 This tree is so rare I couldn’t find a photo of it!
 It is a type of baobab tree, native to India.
 There are many legends related to this special tree and its beautiful white flowers.

 There are only 3 known trees in the wild (as of 1988).
 A native of SW China, this tree has not had success in captivity.
 It is listed as critically endangered on the IUCN Red list.

 This extremely rare tree is a type of hurricane palm and is found exclusively on the island of Mauritius, an island nation in the southwest Indian Ocean.
 There is only one surviving tree, shown here.
 It stands about 12 meters high with a thin grey trunk and reportedly produces white/cream flowers (though years of efforts have not resulted in fertile tree offspring).